bowbahdoe/build/README.md

 ## Explanation

-The essential property of a build system is minimality.

-> A build system is minimal if it executes tasks at most once per build
-> and only if they transitively depend on inputs that changed since the previous build.

-Put another way, the distinction between "a program that builds code" and "a build system" is whether that program successfully avoids repeated work.

 The central abstraction of this library is a `Target`.
 A target represents a unit of code that will result in a side effect.
 - For a target that compiles `.java` files the side effect might be writing `.class`